skills-dev/copilot-code-review/.github/steps/1-step.md

    <img width="400" alt="screenshot of site with announcement banner" src="https://github.com/user-attachments/assets/39de7fe0-58f2-4eba-a163-d3037b2b3b06"/>

-1. In VS Code, open the source control panel and make note of the uncommitted changes.
+1. In VS Code, open the source control panel and ensure there are uncommitted changes.

 1. Hover over the **Changes** section to show various icons.
 Click the **Code Review** button and wait a moment for Copilot to add comments.